Search our Site:

 Protected Areas

 WWF Endangered Spaces Book CoverManitoba's commitment to establish a network of protected areas to represent each of our natural regions began in 1990, when the province became the first jurisdiction in Canada to commit to World Wildlife Fund Canada's Endangered Spaces Campaign (ESC).
 At that time no Manitoba provincial park lands were protected from development.
 Riding Mountain National Park and the existing ecological reserves were the only public lands in the province protected [to the Endangered Spaces Campaign standards] from development.
 The protection standards for the ESC became public policy in Manitoba.
-Today, in 2005, these protection standards are the basis for protected area designations.
+Today, these protection standards are the basis for protected area designations.

 Manitoba's Protected Areas Initiative (PAI) aims to represent each of the province's terrestrial natural regions through its protected areas network.
 Designation for protection under Manitoba's PAI prohibits all resource extraction activity within the protected area.
 In spring 2000, Manitoba's Protected Areas Initiative program was extended.